hops-n-code/gila-notification/README.md

 $ mvn spring-boot:run
 ```

+Once the server has started, open a web browser window and navigate to http://localhost:8080/

 ## Running Unit Tests

 Tests have been grouped using tags, so the Integration Tests (IT) are separate from the Unit Tests (UT).